 Cheapest auto insurance companies in Louisiana

-If you only want to buy the minimum required liability auto insurance by the state of Louisiana, State Farm is the cheapest widely-available option, according to our sample.
-However, if you qualify, USAA is actually the cheapest option, with a minimum policy only costing $650 per year.
+If you only want to buy the minimum required liability auto insurance in the state of Louisiana, Louisiana Farm Bureau is the cheapest widely-available option, according to our research.

 Find Cheap Auto Insurance Quotes in Louisiana